StarLoco/StarLoco-Game/README.md

 ## Requirements

-To be able to run this project, you'll need to be sure your computer has :
+To be able to use this project, you'll need to be sure your computer has :
+- Java - JDK 8 if you intend to compile the source code
-- Java - JRE 8
+- Java - JRE 8 if you only want to run the .jar
 - MySQL - Version 8

 ## Usage